flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 Our new gear system aims at replicating its real counterpart even in the slightest details.
 While more improvements will come, the current system already features:

 - Rigid body physics of gears and doors, affected by aerodynamics
-- Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear.
+- Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear
 - All proximity sensors, one set per LGCIU computer
 - LGCIU computers monitoring, sequence control state machine and their change-over mechanism
 - Safety valve / Shut off valve / Vent valves controls